Forensic Services + Coroner’s Complex

 WZMH’s design features an expansive central atrium connecting five floors of labs with a block of offices.
 This clerestory-lit atrium, with its abundant natural light, promotes wellbeing for lab and office workers, while also creating a common space that encourages synergies between the two groups of personnel.
 Natural lighting is also provided in the autopsy room and viewing gallery for doctors, investigators, and forensic professionals.

 The building is designed to meet the latest industry standards for energy efficiency, sustainability and environmental design and is LEED Gold certified.
-WZMH provided planning, design, and compliance architectural services for the Design Build Delivery of this Complex, which consolidates the services of the Office of the Chief Coroner and the Centre of Forensic Sciences into one state-of-the-art facility.
+WZMH provided planning, design, and compliance architectural services for the Design Build Delivery of this Complex.